 Everyone Gets Their Own Spot

 We designed the space so that my two kids and husband would each have a “locker” for their things.
 I tend to use the hall closet, and since I work from home I don’t have a bag everyday either.
 Now everyone can put their backpack, coats, and shoes in their spots.
+This small change has made such a huge difference.

-I also used my favourite Para Paint WH03 Cloud White (formerly JoJo Whitewash) on the walls.
+I also used my favourite Para Paint WH03 Cloud White (formerly JoJo Whitewash) on the white walls.
 It’s the perfect light, bright white for any space.

 Leather Cabinet Pulls

 And then to really elevate the space we added these amazing Walnut Studio leather cabinet pulls.
+The original cabinets handles were so boring.
+Changing out the handles for something designer is a easy DIY trick to add some personality to a space.

 They’re a real favourite detail in the space and they certainly add a whole lot of personality.
 The colour of the Hawthorne Leather Drawer Pulls in honey really helps to warm up the space.
 All those hard surfaces could feel really boring and cold but these beautiful leather pulls add a little rustic organic feel, and the brass centres tie in with all the other brass and gold in the room perfectly.